ilg-ul/opt-install-scripts/README.md

 ## homebrew

-This Homebrew instance installs general purpose tools, like minicom.
+This Homebrew instance provides general purpose tools, like minicom.

 To run the install script: